michaelbzhu/easyML/README.md

 # easyML: ML For All
-We want ML to become more accessible for everyone, and we want to develop technologies that help people feel comfortable using ML.
-Our project makes it easy for users to understand and work with ML and data.
+We want ML to become more accessible for everyone and to develop technologies that help people feel comfortable using ML.
+Our project makes it easy for users to understand and work with machine learning and data.
+A user can upload a csv dataset to our website and our service will automatically train a gradient boosted decision tree model on their data.
+The user can then query this model to generate new predictions.
+By abstracting away the complexities of downloading software libraries and managing compute hardware, we enable users to focus entirely on their data and the application of their models.

 # Demo: [easy-ml.xyz](http://easy-ml.xyz)
 1. Acquire a csv file of the data you want to train on (e.g. [heart_disease.csv](https://www.tangram.dev/heart_disease.csv))